2001 Malaysian Grand Prix: Race

 During the safety car period, several drivers made pit stops for rain tyres.
 Although he had no radio communication with his team, Coulthard exited the pit lane leading while Ferrari had a fraught stop.
-Barrichello's second error and Michael Schumacher being three seconds behind on the lap before meant Ferrari believed that the latter was ahead.
-After Ferrari technical director Ross Brawn called both Michael Schumacher and his teammate Barrichello for their first pit stops, Schumacher sat behind Barrichello for 1 minute and 12 seconds because the team was missing Barrichello's front-right wheel since Brawn mistakenly told the mechanics that Schumacher was ahead; debris also had to be removed from Barrichello's bargeboard that was removed.
+Barrichello's second error and Michael Schumacher being three seconds behind on the lap before meant Ferrari believed that the latter was ahead, After Ferrari technical director Ross Brawn called both Michael Schumacher and his teammate Barrichello for their first pit stops, the team were caught out.
+Schumacher sat behind Barrichello for 1 minute and 12 seconds because Ferrari were missing Barrichello's front-right wheel since Brawn mistakenly told the mechanics that Schumacher was ahead; debris also had to be removed from Barrichello's bargeboard that was removed.
 The duo emerged in 10th and 11th.
 Rain stopped falling by lap seven although there was a large amount of standing water as the safety car remained on track for the next three laps.
-The safety car was withdrawn at the end of lap 10, and Coulthard led from Frentzen and Verstappen at the lap-11 restart.
+The track dried quickly and the safety car was withdrawn at the end of lap 10.
+Coulthard led from Frentzen and Verstappen at the lap-11 restart.
 He began to pull away from the rest of the field as Verstappen slipstreamed Frentzen on the back straight and out-braked him for second at the turn 15 hairpin.
 On lap 12, Frenzten fell to fifth when Häkkinen and Ralf Schumacher passed him.
 Barrichello radioed Brawn about dirt on the track and that his teammate Michael Schumacher should take care.
-During the lap, Schumacher, on a light fuel load and whose engine almost overheated in the pit lane, went onto the dirt to pass Barrichello, who went to the left of Trulli at turn five and was blocked by him.
+During the lap, Schumacher, on a light fuel load and whose engine almost overheated in the pit lane, went onto the dirt to pass Barrichello, who went to the left of Trulli at the right-handed turn five and was blocked by him.